Search: 65 results

 but his future is destruction.

-But in response, Balaam asked, "Shouldn't I be careful to communicate only what the LORD puts in my mouth?"
+Balaam replied, "Must I not be careful to speak what the Lord has put in my mouth?"

-So he took Balaam to the field of Zophim to the top of [Mount] Pisgah, and built seven altars, and offered a bull and a ram on each altar.
+So Balak brought Balaam to the field of Zophim, to the top of Pisgah, where he built seven altars and offered a bull and a ram on each altar.

 The oracle of one who hears the words of God,